o19s/splainer-search/README.md

 Result: [ "red", "blue" ]
 ```

+## Understanding query input parsing

+Frequently we want to understand what the search engine is doing to the raw query input.
+Consult the `searcher.parsedQueryDetails` property to get a search engine specific JSON data structure.

+### Solr

+For Solr we filter through all the keys in the `debug` section of the output, filtering out the
+keys `var keysToIgnore = ['track', 'timing', 'explain', 'explainOther'];`.
+Everything else is
+added to the `searcher.parsedQueryDetails` property.

+### Elasticsearch

+In ES we default `profile=true` property, and nest everything under the `profile` key in the
+response is to the `searcher.parsedQueryDetails` property.

+## Querqy Rules Library Support

+[Querqy](https://querqy.org/) is a query rewriting library.
+It helps you to tune your search results for specific search terms.
+Understanding what Querqy is doing to your queries is critical to achieving great search results.

+### Solr

+The `searcher.parsedQueryDetails` property surfaces all the debugging information about what rewriting Querqy is doing to the input query.
+Assuming you are also requesting the details on what rules are being matched via the `querqy.infoLogging=on` query parameter, then
+you will also see that information in the `searcher.parsedQueryDetails` structure.

 ## Development Notes

 Splainer-search is written using AngularJS project.
 It requires `npm` and `grunt`: